alanlivio/bash-helpers/README.md

     echo "source ~/.bh/init.sh" >> ~/.bashrc &&\
     source ~/.bashrc
 ```

+Alternative, you can see the [skel/.bashrc](skel/.bashrc) as example.

 On Win, you run the above command at GitaBash installed with [GitForWindows](https://gitforwindows.org).
 If you also use WSL, you can share the same BH repo by doing a symbolic link to it with `ln -s /mnt/c/<user>/.bh ~/.bh`.